- The Services We Provide

 - “My first contact with them was brief, but I was impressed by how professional they were and how they showed empathy toward my situation.
 They were swift in reviewing my particular situation and made sure my questions were answered before I hung up the phone.” – Bruce A.

 - “They are great!!
 They were able to get me approved for disability, and you would think that was it, but they offer a free service to their clients to help with medicare.
 I highly recommend Berger and Green!” – Diana R.

 - “These are the best attorneys for SSDI.
 They did everything for me!
 I would highly recommend this law firm.
 They constantly keep you informed and explain the entire process to you.” – Colleen W.

 When it comes to pricing, we like to keep it simple.
 Our team will review your case free of cost.
 Similarly, we use a contingency fee pricing plan.
 This means we work on contingency.
 Our services will cost you nothing up front, and we won’t get paid unless you win your Social Security disability case.

-For a free legal consultation with a Social Security Disability lawyer serving Jeromesville, call 412-661-1400
+For a free legal consultation with a Personal Injury lawyer serving Jeromesville, call 412-661-1400

 How Do I Know if I’m Eligible for Social Security Disability?